 The successor of the popular WEN 3920 scroll saw, the 3921 model has an adjustable 11″ x 16″ table that tilts up to 45 degrees to the left.
 It’s also equipped with a speed dial found in front of the machine that can be set from 400 to 1,600 strokes per minute and a snake light to help you better view your intricate cuts when necessary.

 The 1.2-amp machine offers five pinned and pin-less blade options that can cut through hardwood.
 You can position them in either the standard direction for angled and inside cuts or at a 90-degree position.
 The latter is for moving and cutting wood across the width of the table, instead of from the front to the back, for larger workpieces.
+WEN makes other great scroll saws as well, like the WEN 3922 16-Inch Variable Speed Scroll Saw with easy access blade changes, 550-1600 SPM, and a 2-inch cut capacity at 90 degrees with a 16-inch throat depth.
+It reduces vibration and overall makes your wood scrolling more accurate.
+It’s one thing that WEN tools are powerful and good quality, but ultimately, you get a great deal for what you pay for.
 You can clean your wood with a cloth while doing small projects, there’s no need to use the best power scrubber.

 Hobbyists and contractors will love Dewalt’s scroll saw because of its liftable arm, tool-free blade clamps for easier blade-threading for inside cuts, steady cast-iron surface, and blade tensioning lever positioned in front of the upper arm.